Hoka One One Clayton 2 Review Facts

 Runners will be pleased to see added support features on the newer Clayton 2.
 Along the upper, midfoot overlays provide support and help the shoe keep its shape.
 The shoe also utilizes microfiber reinforcement and a TPU lattice material midfoot cage to help the shoe bounce back to its original shape and reduce unwanted side to side movement during the gait cycle.

 This shoe has the ability to take runners through their workouts on a variety of terrains in wet or dry conditions.
 The added grip and traction make this a good option for the runner that regularly transitions between different terrains.
-The responsive outsole is a good option for track work and the dual density material of the midsole provides a cushioned base for long runs on the pavement
+A responsive outsole is a good option for track work and the dual density material of the midsole provides a cushioned base for long runs on the pavement

 .
 Since the RMAT injected rubber has a higher level of grip, this shoe can even be used for running and hiking on groomed trails.